pivotal/docs-tap/workloads/spec-reference.md

 ### <a id ="app-config"></a>app-config

-The `app-config` resource is responsible for preparing a ConfigMap with the Kubernetes configuration that is used for instantiating an application in the form of a particular workload type in a cluster.
+The `app-config` resource prepares a ConfigMap with the Kubernetes configuration that is used for instantiating an application in the form of a particular workload type in a cluster.